 When opioid medications attach to these opioid receptors in your brain, the cells release signals that dampen your pain perception and enhance your feelings of pleasure.

-What are the treatment options for opioid addiction?
+What are the treatment options for opioid addiction in Ohio?

 Treatment options for opioid addiction include inpatient treatment, partial hospitalization, and outpatient treatment programs.
 Each of these options is effective in its own way, depending on where you are on your recovery journey.